The History of Polo

 The premier Polo nations are Argentina, England and the USA, followed closely by Australia and New Zealand.
 There has recently been a popular renaissance of the game in India, with many of the old princely states and families taking up the sport of their fathers; while in Europe, Santa María Polo club, Sotogrande, is fast becoming one of the finest high-goal centres in the world.

-To date there are three main clubs in Scotland; The Dundee and Perth Polo Club, The Edinburgh Polo Club, Stewarton Polo Club, and The Border Reivers Polo Club.
+To date there are four main clubs in Scotland; The Dundee and Perth Polo Club, The Edinburgh Polo Club, Stewarton Polo Club, and The Border Reivers Polo Club.